 CerrillosThe area turquoise and lead deposits were critical to the jewelry and pottery making of the prehistoric Indians and these mines influenced Spanish settlement.
 The Cerrillos mining district is one of the oldest and most marked of the Old Spanish Mineral Developments in the Southwest.
 In fact, turquoise mined here found its way to the crown jewels of Spain.
 Cerrillos was full of hearty miners who extracted gold, silver, lead, zinc and turquoise from area mines at its peak in the 1880’s.
 The miners supported the town’s 21 saloons and four hotels.

 While it was once seriously considered as the capitol of New Mexico, today Cerrillos, with its dirt streets, is a picturesque reminder of the Old West.
-There are several shops & galleries, the Cerrillos Turquoise Mining Museum and Petting Zoo.
+Visit the Cerrillos Turquoise Mining Museum and Petting Zoo and Broken Saddle stables.
 There is a visitor center on Main Street for the Cerrillos Hills State Park which has 5.2 miles of hiking and biking trails.
-The town has been the setting for several motion pictures, "Young Guns I" and "John Carpenter's Vampires".
+The town has been the setting for several motion pictures and TV series, "Nine lives of Elfego Baca", "Young Guns I" and "John Carpenter's Vampires".
 Saint Joseph’s Church holds mass Sunday mornings at 9:00 am.
 (505) 471-1562.

 View stops & shops in Cerrillos »

 San Marcos/Lone Butte AreaLocated on a high llano (plateau), this area was once a major center for farming and pottery making in the upper Rio Grande valley, but was abandoned after the 1680 Pueblo Revolt.
 It is now mostly residential.
-There are restaurants, a gas station and other services here; and a side trip on Hwy 45 will lead you past New Mexico’s first movie ranch (over 100 movies made here!) and Bonanza Creek Ranch.
+A restaurant, a gas station and other services here; and a side trip on Hwy 45 will lead you past New Mexico’s first movie ranch (over 100 movies made here!) and Bonanza Creek Ranch where movies are often made.
 Return to Hwy 14 and as you drive on, look at the open range in the direction of the Sangre de Cristo Mountains, you may see antelope on the open range.